spyroot/trex-automation/README.md

-# trex-automation
+## trex-automation
 trex automation tools

-# Project Title

 trex automation tools that allows create generic test template and scenario , parepare environment and create custom script that you can run before test execution.

 ## Getting Started